 An ulcer is an area of full-thickness skin breakdown.
-An arterial ulcer is due to inadequate blood supply to the affected area.
+An arterial ulcer is an ulcer due to inadequate blood supply to the affected area (ischaemia).
 Arterial ulcers tend to occur on the lower legs and feet, and may be acute, recurrent or chronic.
-Other causes of leg ulceration include venous disease, diabetes, pressure injury, skin cancer and rare causes, such as vasculitis and pyoderma gangrenosum.
 Ulcers may have multiple contributing factors; these ‘mixed ulcers’ constitute roughly 15% of all leg ulcers.

 Certain lifestyle factors and medical conditions have been associated with the development of arterial ulcers.
 These include:

 Arterial ulcers are caused by arterial insufficiency; that is, inadequate delivery of oxygen and nutrient-rich blood to the tissues.
 Arterial insufficiency is caused by high blood pressure and narrowing of the arteries due to atherosclerosis.
 Atherosclerosis is due to deposits of circulating lipids at the sites of damaged vessel walls as a result of the effects of smoking and high blood pressure.
 These deposits partially occlude the artery, resulting in reduced blood flow to tissues.